expressots/expresso-site-doc/docs/tutorials/compression.md

 :::caution COMPRESSION OVERHEAD
 This might not be ideal for high traffic websites where server resources are at a premium.

+Not all content benefits from compression.
+Binary files like images and videos are already compressed and trying to compress them further can sometimes increase their size.
 :::

-Not all content benefits from compression.
-Binary files like images and videos are already compressed and trying to compress them further can sometimes even increase their size.

-## When to use
+## When to Use

 Deciding on when to use compression depends on the use case.
 If your website serves a lot of textual data (HTML, CSS, JS, JSON, XML etc.), then using the npm compression package can result in significant bandwidth savings and performance benefits.
 However, if your website is extremely high traffic, the additional computational overhead of compression might start to become a bottleneck.